Slogan

 • Second tour guide for groups of 9+.

-• All entrance tickets and permits for Lares hike
+• All entrance tickets and permits for Lares trek.

 • Food includes pancakes, omelets, soups, fresh fruit, avocado, pasta, chicken, fish, meat, and rice, all rich in carbohydrates and suitable for trekking (Vegetarian, vegan or special diet meals upon request)